rifaterdemsahin/SonarQube/8_Packing/2_scripts/scenes/scenes/scene02-setting-up-your-first-project.md

 Mention the scene number and tell the audience about:

 Now that we understand what SonarQube is, let's set up our first project.
 We'll walk through the process of creating a new project, configuring the scanner, and running our first analysis.

+### Script for Course Creator
+- Mention scene 02 and introduce the key points

+### Script for Instructor Read
+- Read the following script while recording:
+- "Welcome to Scene 02 of our SonarQube course. introduce the key points"

 <div style="position: fixed; bottom: 20px; right: 20px; text-align: right;">